 The operator of the MRI machine in the hospital was a friend of mine, and he agreed to allow us to use the machine for research after normal operational hours.
 We also found a nurse who was under intense pressure by her husband to have her newborn son circumcised, and she was willing to have her son to be the subject of the study.
 Her goal was to provide scientific information that would eventually be used to ban male infant circumcision.
 Since no permission of the ethics committee was required to perform any routine male infant circumcision, we did not feel it was necessary to seek any permission to carry out this study.

 We tightly strapped an infant to a traditional plastic "circumstraint" using Velcro restraints.
 We also completely immobilized the infant's head using standard surgical tape.
-The entire apparatus was then introduced into the MRI chamber.
-Since no metal objects could be used because of the high magnetic fields, the doctor who performed the surgery used a plastic bell with a sterilized obsidian bade to cut the foreskin.
+The apparatus was then introduced into the MRI chamber.
+The infant's head was in the chamber while the lower part of the infant's body was accessible to the doctor performing the circumcision.
+Since no metal objects could be used because of the high magnetic fields, the doctor used a plastic bell with a sterilized obsidian bade to cut the foreskin.
 No anesthetic was used.

 The baby was kept in the machine for several minutes to generate baseline data of the normal metabolic activity in the brain.
 This was used to compare to the data gathered during and after the surgery.
 Analysis of the MRI data indicated that the surgery subjected the infant to significant trauma.
 The greatest changes occurred in the limbic system concentrating in the amygdala and in the frontal and temporal lobes.